onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 This change is not backwards compatible with existing Cadence smart contracts, but is being made in service of a future version of Cadence wherein no backwards incompatible changes will be required going forwards.
-It should not affect any other parts of Flow, however.
+It should not affect any other parts of Flow.

 ### User Impact